chbatey/akka-talks/presentation-akka-state/src/main/paradox/index.md

 @@@@notes

-* Me
+* Welcome
-* Lightbend: Scala, Akka, Play
+* Last 6 months of dev
+* Some features ready, some not

 @@@@